Characterization of a radiation detector based on opaque water-based liquid scintillator: Introduction

 This article describes the characterization of a prototype LiquidO radiation detector capable of providing spectroscopic and vertex information.
 Such a detector could potentially be used for applications currently served by traditional optically segmented detectors, such as gamma-ray and neutron-scatter cameras, or for muon scatter tomography.
 The performance of these types of detector systems is generally dependent on the precision of vertex reconstruction, so an improvement in position resolution as can be gained in an opaque scintillator is desirable.
 Specifically, the detector gamma-ray response for the prototype is shown, and the reconstruction quality for point-like events is quantified.

 Section~\ref{sec:ApparatusAndMaterial} describes the experimental apparatus and materials, including the detector design, the data acquisition scheme, and the various scintillation liquids investigated.
-While several categories of scintillation liquids have been considered for opaque scintillation systems, including emulsion-based (opaque formulations of water-based liquid scintillators), wax-based (NoWaSH-20 \cite{Buck2019}), and liquid scintillator cooled to liquid xenon temperatures~\cite{PandaX}, in this study we focus on emulsion-based liquids.
+While other categories of scintillators have been considered for opaque scintillation detectors, including wax-based (NoWaSH-20~\cite{Buck2019}) and liquid scintillator cooled to liquid xenon temperatures~\cite{PandaX}, in this study we introduce opaque emulsion-based liquid scintillators based on the principle of water-based liquid scintillator.
 Section~\ref{sec:Results} contains the experimental results, including the measurement of light yields of each of the liquid scintillators and the determination of optical parameters for one of them.
 Then, response to gamma rays is shown for each scintillation liquid and the vertex reconstruction capability of one of them is demonstrated using pulses of photons from a fiber-coupled laser.
 Lastly, in Sec.~\ref{sec:Conclusion}, we give context for the achieved precision of vertex reconstruction and discuss planned future work.